taijeronv/pmewargame/content/post/ngwargame/index.md

 - The ability to practice making tactical decisions and solving problems at the appropriate command level.
 - Experimentation.
 Imagine the learning that takes place when a student has the opportunity to compare and contrast different courses of action or tactics.
 - Critical Analysis.
 Ability to watch a "replay" of the operation then analyze it step-by-step.
 What went wrong or right, and why?
-What could be done differently, and why?
+What could be done differently and why?
 The "WHY" is arguably the most essential part of learning to think.
 - Meant to develop one's tactical IQ.

 For additional information please read my <a href="post/ngw_concept">concept</a>.